UCL-ARC/fortran-unit-testing-lesson/episodes/1-what-is-a-unit-tests.md

 - Define the key aspects of a good unit test (isolated, testing minimal functionality, fast, etc).
 - Understand the key anatomy of a unit test in any language.
-- Explain the benefit of unit tests on top of integration/e2e tests.
+- Explain the benefit of unit tests on top of other types of tests.
 - Understand when to run unit tests.

 ::::::::::::::::::::::::::::::::::::::::::::::::